-Keokee Lake is a 92-acre impoundment located in Lee County.
+Lake Keokee is a 92-acre impoundment located in Lee County.
 The lake is surrounded by National Forest lands.
 The lake offers fishing for largemouth bass, bluegill, redear sunfish, and channel catfish.
 Flooded standing timber is the dominant habitat type for this lake.
-Navigation routes were cleared while the lake was drawn down in 2003, but boaters should still use caution.
+Navigation routes were cleared while the lake was drawn down in 2003 and 2018, but boaters should still use caution.

 Maps & Directions

-Bass fishing opportunities are somewhat limited at this time.
-The lake supports an average abundance of largemouths compared to other Southwest Virginia impoundments.
-The overall size structure of the population is poor, however.
+The lake supports an average abundance of largemouth bass compared to other Southwest Virginia impoundments.
+The size structure of the bass population, however, is dominated by smaller bass with an average length of around 9 inches.
 Very few bass over 12 inches long are collected in population samples.
-Age and growth data indicate that it takes more than five years for a largemouth in Keokee Lake to reach 12 inches.
-So, you can expect to catch bass at Keokee, but most of them will be small.
-The slow growth rates may be the result of the low productivity and tough foraging conditions in the past.
-Biologists will continue to monitor the bass population and consider options to improve the fishery.
-The fingerlings stocked from 2004 to 2006 were Florida strain hybrids that may offer improved growth potential compared to northern strain largemouths.
-Biologists will continue to monitor the bass population and try to improve its size structure.
+Age and growth data indicate that it takes more than five years for a largemouth in Lake Keokee to reach 12 inches.
+So you can expect to catch good numbers of bass at Keokee, but most of them will be small.
+The slow growth rates are likely the result of the low productivity of the lake despite liming and fertilization efforts.
+Biologists will continue to monitor the bass population and consider options to improve its size structure.

-Sunfish are an entirely different story at Keokee Lake.
-Bluegills and especially redear sunfish reach enormous sizes.
+Sunfish are an entirely different story at Lake Keokee.
+Bluegills and especially redear sunfish reach larger sizes.
 Citation-sized (1 pound or 11 inches) sunfish are definitely a possibility here.
 Sunfish spawn in May and June, and that would probably be the best time to land a trophy.

-- Statewide creel limits apply for all species.
+- Statewide creel limits apply for all other species.

 - Gasoline motor use is prohibited.